The-DevSec-Blueprint/aws-codewhisperer-iac-scanning/README.md

-# Shifting Left using AI: Detect and Prevent Vulnerabilites using CodeWhisperer and VSCode
+# Shifting Left with AI: Catching Vulnerabilities Early using AWS CodeWhisperer and VSCode

 ## Getting Started (Prerequsities)